If you use the popular dating app to find the partner of your dreams, you must be careful of OkCupid scams.

 As a genuine OkCupid user, you’re off to the races the moment you sign up and immediately start the process of receiving matches.
 OkCupid matches people based on chosen demographics (height, weight, age, location) and gives users a percentage of compatibility based on a Q&A. If a profile shows someone has answered a lot of questions and taken the personality profile quiz, it (may) point to the user being (at least) a real person.

 What can you discover when reviewing a profile on OkCupid?
 Many users talk about pop culture, movies, music, and hobbies is common.
-However, Catfish may opt for generic or empty profiles that are less specific.
-The difference with Catfish on OkCupid, is they may indeed be someone you know.
+However, romance scammers may opt for generic or empty profiles that are less specific.
+The difference with Catfish on OkCupid is they may indeed be someone you know.

 If you don’t know the person you’re communicating with, or they take a long time to meet you and only have a few photos, expect the person might be less attractive than you’d hoped or not even who you thought!
 That isn’t always the case, but if someone comes on too eager, wants to get to know you too fast, or begins claiming a strong attachment to you before meeting; it’s time to step back, do some research, or talk to a tell-it-like-it-is friend!